Mimigris/EasyRPG-Compatibilty-List/README.md

 Barkley, Shut Up And Jam Gaiden - Incorrect timing for the actions while in battle (see issue [#2991](https://github.com/EasyRPG/Player/issues/2991))
 Blackmoon Prophecy Plus - ExFont not loaded
 Corpse Casino - uses unsupported commands of the Maniac Patch
+Dragon Ball Z: Legend of Z RPG - uses DynRPG and has stats higher than the usual
 Dollmaker and the 100 Alices - specific fonts used for string pictures
 Ex.Emi - more colors than 256 leading to unintended display issues (see issue [#3043](https://github.com/EasyRPG/Player/issues/3043))
 Farethere City (En) - a Movie is played in-game (see issue [#1036](https://github.com/EasyRPG/Player/issues/1036))